jaygould/node-es6-heroku-boilerplate/README.md

+## :warning: This repo is no longer maintained

 # node-es6-heroku-boilerplate

 Simple boilerplate for running ES6+ features on a Node server - specifically on a Heroku environment, although there are only a couple of bits which have been altered to make the Heroku environment work which are:

 ## Heroku specific

-* The Procfile - used to execute a web hook on deployment
+- The Procfile - used to execute a web hook on deployment
-* `"start": "babel-node server.js"` in the package.json file
+- `"start": "babel-node server.js"` in the package.json file

 ## Front-end app folder